Under what circumstances can a police search of your car or house legally take place? Learn here.

 Why would they want to search my house?

 A police officer or team of police officers would search someone’s house if they have reason to believe that some form of criminal activity or criminal evidence is inside the home or on the property.
 The question to ask is ‘is there a probable cause to believe that a crime has been committed?’; if the judge does not have any doubts, then the judge will more than likely sign the warrant.
-A judge can take as much time they need to understand the reasoning for the search warrant, but if there is one or more beliefs that ‘yes’, a crime has been committed then the judge won’t hesitate in signing the warrant.
+A judge can take as much time they need to understand the reasoning for the search warrant, but if there are one or more beliefs that ‘yes’, a crime has been committed then the judge won’t hesitate in signing the warrant.

 For example, if the police have reason to believe that the person living at a certain address has committed criminal activity they could obtain a search warrant for the criminal's address.
 The warrant usually has language specifying the police or authorities have the authority to search for certain items or people.
 In other words, if the police can convince a judge that they have reason to believe there is criminal evidence at a specific place, they can obtain a warrant and that grants them the ability to legally search the property.

-When the warrant is issued to the police, the person of residence is requested not to be present when the warrant is issued to police (whether or not they are related to the evidence or the crime).
+When the warrant is issued to the police, the person of residence is requested not to be present when the warrant is issued to the police (whether or not they are related to the evidence or the crime).
 Because the resident is not present and therefore can challenge the warrant after the search.

 The language of the search warrant is very specific.
 More often than not, the warrant has language that obliges the authorities to search in specific areas or for specific items; they can only search those areas.